 - Through Appcues, you can build NPS surveys code-free, trigger them for specific user segments, and add open-ended questions, or radio button questions.
 A major drawback is that NPS responses cannot be tagged or analyzed.

-- Userguiding allows you to create NPS surveys without writing a single line of code.
+- NPS surveys without writing a single line of code.
 You can add a thank you page or a follow-up question to collect qualitative data, create custom segments, and trigger surveys based on those segments.
-Keep in mind that the Basic plan has limited functionality and there are many bugs and performance issues.
+Keep in mind that the Basic plan has limited functionality and there are many bugs and performance issues. allows you to create

 - Not exactly what you were looking for?
 A great alternative for collecting and analyzing customer feedback is Userpilot.
 You can use survey templates out of the box, customize them to fit your brand and UI, and trigger them contextually using segmentation.
 Try it out by scheduling a demo.